swcarpentry/python-novice-inflammation/setup.md

 ## Option B: IPython interpreter

-IPython is an alternative solution situated somewhere in between the plain vanilla Python interpreter and Jupyter Notebook.
+IPython is an alternative solution situated somewhere in between the plain-vanilla Python interpreter and Jupyter Notebook.
 It provides an interactive command-line based interpreter with various convenience features and commands.
 You should have IPython on your system if you installed [Anaconda][anaconda-instructions].